chanzuckerberg/single-cell-curation/schema/3.1.0/schema.md

 ## Integration Metadata

-cellxgene requires ontology terms to enable search, comparison, and integration of data.
+CELLxGENE requires ontology terms to enable search, comparison, and integration of data.
 Ontology terms for cell metadata MUST use [OBO-format identifiers](http://www.obofoundry.org/id-policy.html), meaning a CURIE (prefixed identifier) of the form **Ontology:Identifier**.
 For example, [EFO:0000001](https://www.ebi.ac.uk/ols/ontologies/efo/terms?short_form=EFO_0000001) is a term in the Experimental Factor Ontology (EFO).